 Your doctor may also include the letter “x” at the end of the stage.
 This indicates the disease is bulky.
 The term “bulky,” for Hodgkin lymphoma, means that chest tumors are at least one-third the width of your chest, or at least 4 inches across when located in different areas.
 Bulky tumors are more common in advanced stages and will likely require more aggressive treatment options.

 The success rate for treating Hodgkin lymphoma depends on the stage of the disease when it is diagnosed.
 Doctors often use five-year survival rates to help you better understand the likelihood of your treatment being effective.
 Five-year survival rates refer to the percentage of people who are alive five years after first being diagnosed.
-For Hodgkin lymphoma, the five-year survival rates are:
+For Hodgkin lymphoma, the

 - Stage 1: 90 percent